Botomy/Botomy/botomy-wiki/docs/game-play/basic-gameplay.md

 #### Freeze

 ```
-	"cooldown": 1.0,
+	"cooldown": 1.5,
-	"duration": 1.5, // how long an enemy will be frozen for (sec)
+	"duration": 1.0, // how long an enemy will be frozen for (sec)
 	"max_damage": 20,
 	"damage_factor": 0.33, // factor of the player's current attack damage
-	"damage_absorption_factor": 0.1, // how much damage is asborbed by the ice when frozen (i.e. when frozen, damage is received at 90%)
+	"damage_absorption_factor": 0.3, // how much damage is asborbed by the ice when frozen (i.e. when frozen, damage is received at 70%)
 ```

 #### Shockwave